nikhl/datastructures-ruby/README.md

-# Various datasructures in ruby
+# Some datasructures implemented in ruby

 ### LinkedList